 Coming up with an outline for your own editorial calendar from scratch is a daunting proposition.
 It’s challenging enough to identify what topics you want to cover to achieve your goals, so the prospect of creating the skeleton of an editorial calendar on top of that may seem intimidating.

-To ease your burden and make things simpler for you and your team, it’s worth downloading a free online editorial calendar template.
-That way, all you have to do is plug in the relevant information and share it with your team.
+To simply things and make it easy for you and your team, it’s worth downloading an online sample editorial calendar.
+There are various templates to choose from; all you have to do is plug in the relevant information and share it with your team.

-Here are four editorial calendar templates you can use today:
+Here are four editorial calendar examples to draw inspiration from:

 1. Wrike’s editorial calendar template

-The Wrike editorial content calendar template can help you set up your content pipeline and map out your upcoming schedule.
+The Wrike editorial content calendar template helps you set up your content pipeline and map out your upcoming schedule.

 One of the best features of this template is the customization it offers.